argoproj/argo-workflows/docs/rest-examples.md

 Assuming

 * the namespace of argo-server is argo
-* authentication is turned off (otherwise provide Authentication header)
+* authentication is turned off (otherwise provide Authorization header)
 * argo-server is available on localhost:2746

 ## Submitting workflow